-In this article, we are going to discuss a software tool known as a disk space analyzer for your Mac or MacBook.
+In this article, we are going to discuss a software tool known as a disk space analyzer for your Mac.
 We will look at what this kind of tool does, why it can be important, and the types of issues you may be able to resolve through its use.

-After that, we will review some of the best Mac storage analyzers available in 2021.
+After that, we will review some of the best Mac storage analyzers available on the market.
 Hopefully, one of these products will help you address the variety of problems that can plague your Mac from disk storage gone wild.

 Why Would I Need a Disk Analyzer for my Mac?

 When you first crack open the box on a new Mac or MacBook, its disk system is in the best shape it will ever exhibit.
 Operating system files are laid out in contiguous storage and there is plenty of free space for new applications, videos, photos, or anything else you want to store on your machine.
 Your system should be performing optimally because all necessary files are readily available and it has plenty of space.

 Over time and through normal usage, files can become fragmented.
 This slows down system and application performance.
 Installing and uninstalling applications can leave mysterious shadow files which have no use but take up valuable storage space on your Mac.
 You also may have inadvertently created multiple copies of large files, further reducing your system’s storage capacity.
 These combined issues drag down your Mac’s performance and reduce your enjoyment of the device.

 With a Mac disk usage analyzer, you can get a picture of what’s taking up the space on your computer.
 The software should provide reports or visualizations that illustrate how your system’s disk space is being used.

 A hard drive space analyzer is one of several different kinds of software tools that can help you streamline hard disk performance, identify wasted storage space, and return free space to your system.
 We suggest you take a look at our reviews of free Mac cleaners and duplicate file finders for more information on optimizing your Mac.